 - Cover and cook for about 10-12 minutes till veggies are cooked.

 - Add 1 can or 400 ml. thick coconut milk to this along with vegan oyster sauce or soy sauce, chopped Thai chillies, palm sugar and chopped mushrooms.
 Add salt to taste.
 If using any protein, add it here.

 - Cook for a couple of minutes.
 Turn off the heat and add lemon juice.
 Mix well.

 - Garnish with chopped cilantro and serve hot after tasting and adjust seasoning.

 - You can serve with boiled jasmine rice.
 Vegan tom kha soup is ready.

-2. You can use any protein of choice eg. paneer, tofu or chicken and shrimp if you eat meat.
+2. You can use any protein of choice eg. tofu for vegans.
 This must be added right towards the end to the soup.

 3. Thai red chillies are hot and must be used as per taste.
 You can skip them too.
 If you can’t find chillies, you can use about ½ tsp.
 Cayenne in their place.

 4. Using broth adds more flavour than water so it would be nice to source some vegetarian broth.